Archive for the ‘Cool Website’ Category

 Your Author Image

 Another way to use pinterest is in your “image” or visual expression of yourself as an author or your work as part of your overall brand.
 Pin up a bunch of sunny, rainbow, happy unicorn pix… and people who enjoy those things may also be interested in what you’re writing about.
 Pin up a pix of dead animals left over from the Nine Inch Nails Downward Spiral photo shoot….and people who enjoy those things may also be interested in what you’re writing about.
-This used your image (literally) to filter your target market out of the users on pinterest.

 Just make sure to keep your image accurate.
 Give people a false impression and they may not be forgiving about it.